JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 ![step12](./steps/step12.png)

-You can observe we got the latest version of Drupal 9.2.7
+You can observe we got the latest version of Drupal `9.2.7`.

 **Chart Version** and **App Version** are completely different.
-App version is pointing to the stable version of drupal.
+App version is pointing to the stable version of Drupal.

-I will try to search again but this time I will append **“--versions”** and it’s going to return a list of all drupal versions.
+I will try to search again but this time I will append **“--versions”** and it’s going to return a list of all Drupal versions.

 ```bash
 helm search repo drupal --versions